Digital training that supports front line healthcare workers

 Our expertise blended with the translation of paper-based and in-person training exercises into simple digital tools that could be self-directed and completed at the user’s own pace.
 These took the form of self-reflection techniques made into interactive sequences and learning delivered as step-by-step guides.

 For Self-Injury Support, the creation of an app-based training tool was a leap into the unknown.
-Armed with the expertise of Calvium – as both collaborators and consultants – the Self-Injury Support team now have the confidence to move forward and strive to obtain further funding to take Emotivate to the next level.
+Armed with the expertise of Calvium – both as collaborators and consultants – the Self-Injury Support team gained the confidence to move forward and obtain further funding to take Emotivate to the next level.

-Emotivate was delivered on-budget as a streamlined 1st Phase project.
-It is currently in use as a pilot trial for the target user group, who are testing the app out in-the-field.
-The data being gathered will help inform future iterations of the app and the continuing development of the training that Self-Injury Support deliver.
+Emotivate was delivered as a streamlined 1st Phase project.
+It was used as a pilot trial for the target user group, who tested the app out in-the-field.
+The data gathered helped inform future iterations of the app and the continuing development of the training that Self-Injury Support deliver.

 “Our timeline and budget didn’t allow for Emotivate to have an individual data tracking system built into it,” says Naomi, “But Calvium still created markers into the app, ready to be expanded upon once we get future funding.
 It means we’re future-proofed and ready to go.”

-The prototype is available for selected test users and investors alike, in line with the roadmap that the team had set out.
+The prototype was made available for selected test users and investors alike, in line with the roadmap that the team had set out.
 The foundations for future functionality were designed into the Phase 1 wherever possible, leaving a path open for the app to grow with future time and funding.